This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 Learner-Centered Syllabus Language

-Drafts compassionate, learner-centered syllabus language aligned with best practices.
+Drafts agency-oriented, student-centered syllabus language aligned with accessibility and equity best practices.

 Prompt/Custom Instructions